yellowstonemay/adito-VDA/readme.txt

-adito is come from ssl-explorer, which is close two years ago. adito is belong to open vpn and rename to OpenVPN ALS I am more familiar with adito 0.9.1, that is why i build my VDA(Virtual Desktop and Application) base on this version.
+adito is come from ssl-explorer, which is closed two years ago.
+Now adito was renamed to OpenVPN ALS and became a branch of OpenVPN.

+I am more familiar with adito 0.9.1, that is why i build my VDA(Virtual Desktop and Application) base on it.
-0.9.1 is a nice version and enough for me, even its web struct is too old to upgrade.
-I will change web frame to brand new web frame: flex + blaseDS.
+0.9.1 is a nice version and enough for me, even its web frame(struts 1 and pre jsp 2.0) is too old to upgrade.
+I will change its web frame to brand new and cooler one: flex + blaseDS.
 Then i will make it suitable for remote access to virtual desktop and application.
 God bless me i have enough time to do it.

 2009.07